-The minimal crossing number of an alternating amphicheiral link is even (cf.\ \cite[Lemma 1.4]{Kd3}) from the positive answer for the {\it flyping conjecture} due to W.~Menasco and M.~Thistlethwaite \cite{MT}.
+The minimal crossing number of an alternating amphicheiral link is known to be even (cf.\ \cite[Lemma 1.4]{Kd3}) from the positive answer for the {\it flyping conjecture} due to W.~Menasco and M.~Thistlethwaite \cite{MT}.
 The flyping conjecture is one of famous Tait's conjectures on alternating links, and it is also called Tait's conjecture III in \cite{St1}.
-The positive answer for the flyping conjecture deduces those of Tait's conjecture I on the minimal crossing number (cf.\ \cite{Mu1}), and Tait's conjecture II on the writhe (cf.\ \cite{Mu2}).
+The positive answer for the flyping conjecture implies those of Tait's conjecture I on the minimal crossing number (cf.\ \cite{Mu1}), and Tait's conjecture II on the writhe (cf.\ \cite{Mu2}).
 A.~Stoimenow \cite[Conjecture 2.4]{St1} sets a conjecture:

-as Tait's conjecture IV by suspecting Tait's mind (i.e.\ Tait have not stated it explicitly).
-We set the following conjecture: \begin{cj} The minimal crossing number of an amphicheiral link is even. \end{cj} For the case of alternating amphicheiral links, Conjecture \ref{cj:even} is affirmative as mentioned above from the answer for Tait's conjecture II.
+as Tait's conjecture IV by guessing what Tait had in mind (i.e.\ Tait has not stated it explicitly).
+We pose the following conjecture: \begin{cj} The minimal crossing number of an amphicheiral link is even. \end{cj} For the case of alternating amphicheiral links, Conjecture \ref{cj:even} is affirmative as mentioned above from the answer for Tait's conjecture II.
 Hence it motivates to find an amphicheiral link with odd minimal crossing number.
 If there exists a counter-example for Conjecture \ref{cj:even}, then it should be non-alternating.

-There exists an amphicheiral knot with minimal crossing number $15$ in the table of J.~Hoste, M.~Thistlethwaite and J.~Weeks \cite{HTW} (i.e.\ it is a prime knot), which is a negative answer for Conjecture \ref{cj:even} (the original Tait's conjecture IV).
+A non-split link is {\it prime} if it is not a connected sum of non-trivial links.
+We assume that a prime link is non-split.
+There exists a prime amphicheiral knot with minimal crossing number $15$ in the table of J.~Hoste, M.~Thistlethwaite and J.~Weeks \cite{HTW}, which gives a negative answer for Conjecture \ref{cj:even} (the original Tait's conjecture IV).
 The knot is named $15_{224980}$ (Figure 1).

 Stoimenow \cite{St2} showed that for every odd integer $c\ge 15$, there exists an example of a prime amphicheiral knot with minimal crossing number $c$.
 The case $c=15$ corresponds to $15_{224980}$.
-We call the knots {\it Stoimenow knots} (see Section \ref{sec:Stoimenow}).
+We call the sequence of knots {\it Stoimenow knots} (see Section \ref{sec:Stoimenow}).
 He also pointed out that there are no such examples for the case $c\le 13$.